 Harvard-Westlake School is larger than most independent schools in the area, with a total enrollment of about 1,620 students (approximately 745 on the Middle School and 875 on the Upper School).
 Seventh and eighth grades have approximately 215 students per grade, and ninth through twelfth grades have approximately 290 students each.
 While the size of each grade is large for an independent school, the number of students in each classroom is small, usually no more than 16, and the student-teacher ratio is 8:1.
 In the Middle School, the seventh grade and eighth grade each are assigned two deans, and the ninth grade is assigned three deans.
 Deans serve as student advocates and help students academically, socially, and emotionally, encouraging communication among students, teachers, and parents/guardians.
 In the Upper School, each student is individually assigned a dean, who will eventually serve as the student's college counselor.

-Harvard-Westlake hosts a recommended, but optional, summer program called Fast Start for all seventh graders and all new ninth graders in the middle of August, two weeks before school starts.
+Harvard-Westlake hosts a recommended, but optional, summer program called Fast Start for all seventh graders and all new ninth graders in August before school begins.
 About 95% of students participate.
 During the program, students take mini-classes to get a feel for what a typical day would be like at Harvard-Westlake.
 Fast Start also serves as a great opportunity for new students to make friends, meet their classmates, teachers, and deans, and become comfortable with the campus surroundings before the entire Middle School returns to campus.

 In addition, during a week in October, each grade in the Middle School takes a week off from school to attend a class retreat.
 Seventh graders travel to El Capitan, eighth graders travel to Joshua Tree or Catalina Island, and ninth graders camp and canoe down the Colorado River.
 Retreats provide another opportunity for students to make friends and get to know teachers, as well as encourage team building and class unity.

 The Harvard-Westlake schedule allows students to explore numerous activities and discover their passions.
-There are dozens of existing clubs to join, and creating a new one is easy.
-There is also at least one no-cut sport per season, so anyone can play.
+There are more than 100 existing clubs to join, and creating a new one is easy.
+There is also at least one no-cut sport per season on each campus, so anyone can play.
 As long as students manage their time well, they have many opportunities to get involved.